The Andalucia Grand TourCulture, history, art and monuments

 We will wander through the town, taking in interesting sights including the Plaza de Toros, one of the oldest, most beautiful bullrings in Spain.
 Built in 1785, it was here that local bullfighter Pedro Romero established modern bullfighting techniques and style.

 This afternoon you’re free to explore more of Ronda on your own, perhaps indulging any shopping urges, taking a hike in the gorge, or just relaxing in the grounds of our beautiful gorge-side hotel.
+We will re-convene for a grop dinner in the early evening.

 Day 5 (B, L)